NerdWalletOSS/kinesis-python/README.rst

 module to spawn a process per shard and then sends the messages back to the main process via a Queue.
 It only depends on the boto3 library.

+It also includes a DynamoDB state back-end that allows for multi-instance consumption of multiple shards, and stores the checkpoint data so that you can resume where you left off in a stream following restarts or crashes.

 .. _official Kinesis python library: https://github.com/awslabs/amazon-kinesis-client-python